 Purpose of the Tour

-The 2017-2018 tour from Gaden Shartse Monastic University will arrive in the West soon and we look forward to sharing the Buddha's teachings, seeing and visiting our new and old friends and touring the varied locales, climates and customs.
+The 2022 Tour from Gaden Shartse Monastic University will arrive in the West soon and we look forward to sharing the Buddha's teachings, seeing and visiting our new and old friends and touring the varied locales, climates and customs.
 The Primary Purpose of Tour is to present the Tibetan Perspective of the Buddha's teachings, numerous Empowerment's, Lectures, Mandalas have been in preparation for months to make this possible.
 Secondly, Gaden Shartse needs to maintain the University Temples, classrooms, library. texts, kitchens, food, grounds, and fields.
 If we were to guess $2.00(USA) is needed to maintain one monk for one day and that includes a small weekly stipend for necessities, then this represents vast sums of money, for over 1000 monks, everyday.
 We wish and want you to come stay with us and share our life.
 It has been suggested Gaden Shartse needs a guest house in Bhodgaya for transiting monks and students.
 This is still in discussion.

 To be of service to the world community by nurturing peace, harmony, compassion, and tolerance.

 To raise funds to preserve Tibetan culture and educational supplies, teachers, buildings, maintenance, and outreach at Gaden Shartse Phukhang Monastery